mohit-raghavendra/hormone-gene-interaction-analysis/README.md

 ## Setup:

-Download the GTEx_Analysis_2016-01-15_v7_RNASeQCv1.1.8_gene_tpm.gct dataset (the version 7) from the GTEx portal (https://www.gtexportal.org/home/) and save it in the project directory.
+Download the GTEx_Analysis_2016-01-15_v7_RNASeQCv1.1.8_gene_tpm.gct dataset (the version 7) from the GTEx portal (https://www.gtexportal.org/home/) and save it in root/gene-coexpression-network directory.

 ## Dependencies: